sylhare/sylhare.github.io/_posts/2022/2022-04-26-How-to-bulk-mutate-in-graphql.md

     userErrors: [EnableEntitiesError!]!
 }

-union EnableEntitiesError = MaxAmountOfEntityReached | InvalidParentId | EnablingError
+union EnableEntitiesError = MaxAmountOfEntityReached | InvalidEntityError | EnableEntityError
 ```

 As describe in our previous mutation [article][10] we would have the errors as a union with that are implementing the same
 `UserError` interface.

-> Pagination on a mutation does not make sense, it should only be on queries where you can call the query again to get
+> Pagination on a mutation does not make sense; it should only be on queries where you can call the query again to get
 > the next page.

-You could send back a `MaxAmountOfEntityReached` to limit the amount of ids, i.e. entities your bulk mutation can handle
+You could send back a `MaxAmountOfEntityReached` to limit the number of ids, i.e. entities your bulk mutation can handle
-in a single synchronous mutation, as you don't want to hit a gateway timeout.
+in a single synchronous mutation.
+If you don't want to hit a gateway timeout, you need to set boundaries for your API.

 ### Bulk asynchronous mutation